JohannHenning/.dotfiles/README.md

 ###### [Port Forwarding](https://dev.to/vishnumohanrk/wsl-port-forwarding-2e22)

+> The standard Arch install won't include the net-tools package be sure to install that as well. `yay -Sy net-tools`

 Just follow the guide linked, depending on your flexablility on the machine your installing one (Work or Home), you can automate the shell script if needed by creating a shortcut to the script file and putting it in the `shell:startup` folder.